Notice Under the Americans with Disabilities Act

 Modifications to Policies and Procedures: The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all City programs, services and activities.
 For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited, understanding the individuals are responsible for their service animal.

-If a citizen requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, please contact the office of the ADA Coordinator as soon as possible but no later than 48 hours before the scheduled event: James A. Bennett, Coordinator, 205 Main Street, Biddeford, Maine, 04005; (207) 284-9313.
+If a citizen requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a City program, service, or activity, please contact the office of the ADA Coordinator as soon as possible but no later than 48 hours before the scheduled event: James A. Bennett, ADA Coordinator, 205 Main Street, Biddeford, Maine, 04005; (207) 284-9313.

 The ADA does not require the City to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.